Our Milongas are back!!

 - And a there’s pub over the road

-The doors open 1 hour before the start of the milongas, so you can arrive early and settle in, get changed, or have a cuppa.
+The doors open around 1 hour before the start of the Milonga, so you can arrive early and get ready.

 What about the Music?